evanwill/web-cites/content/3-ia.md

 Paste any URL into the search box to see past copies captured over time.
 To provide authentic access to archived web content, the Wayback Machine renders the original functionality in the user's web browser with hyperlinks automatically redirected to archived sources rather than the live web.

-For example, browse the history of the U of I Library's website: <https://web.archive.org/web/*/www.lib.uidaho.edu>
+For example, browse the history of the U of I Library's home page: <https://web.archive.org/web/*/www.lib.uidaho.edu>

-Each captured site will have a timeline of years and calendar allowing you to browse its history in the archive.
+Each captured page will have a timeline of years and calendar allowing you to browse its history in the archive.

 Citing an archived version of a web page from the Wayback Machine is a good option, since Internet Archive is so huge and well known.
 You can copy the archive link directly from the address bar when viewing the page.